In an act of sheer evolutionary horror, crustacean creatures continuously evolve into round, flat forms resembling crabs millennium after millennium.

-In 1874 Alexander Graham Bell created his version of a phonautograph using the ear and part of a skull of a dead man obtained by an associate.
-Bell attached a recording stylus to the ear to inscribe a line on a smoked-glass plate.
-When he shouted into the dead man’s ear, the stylus recorded his speech on the glass.
+In 1874, Alexander Graham Bell created a phonautograph, an early device for recording sound, using the ear and part of the skull of a dead man.
+He attached a recording stylus to the eardrum, which, when vibrated by sound, inscribed lines on a smoked-glass plate.

 When Bell spoke into the dead man’s ear, the stylus etched the vibrations onto the glass.

 A mouthpiece, or “speaking trumpet,” funneled the sound of Bell’s voice to an eardrum from a cadaver.
 The sound waves caused the inner ear bones to vibrate.
 A piece of straw – attached at one end to the bones – traced the pattern of the vibrations onto a charcoal-coated glass plate moving under the straw’s tip.